jdmar3/inls500/_posts/2018-07-25-information-equity-and-future-of-responsible-design.md

 ---
 layout: post
-title: "Information behavior and marginalized populations"
+title: "Information Equity and the Future of Responsible Design"
 tags:
 - barriers
 - inclusion